The past year or two have seen important progress both at state and county levels on actions to address the litter problem.

 After years of our legislators introducing, and FOLHC testifying to support, bills to address the problems of litter, 2020 finally saw significant success.
 Bills were passed and signed into law to:

 This minimal tax on each 7-11 and other establishments that sell groceries, soft drinks, or beer, funds anti-litter programs.
-It has never been raised since it was enacted in 1987.
-Now the annual tax will be raised from $25 to $50.
+It has never been increased since it was enacted in 1987.
+Now the annual tax will be increased from $25 to $50.

 Allow certain localities to make it illegal to abandon shopping carts.